oparisot/AstroSmartphoneDataset/README.md

 - **[2025] AstroSmartphoneDataset: a collection of astronomical images captured with smartphones** – [DOI Link](https://doi.org/10.5281/zenodo.14933724)

+The following paper describes the dataset:

+- **[2025] Toward a Public Dataset of Wide-Field Astronomical Images Captured with Smartphones** – [DOI Link](https://doi.org/10.5220/0013642300003967)

 If you use this dataset in a publication, please notify us to include it in this list.

 ## 🎓 Citation